Skip to main content

 If your business is approved for financing by Settle, you will be able to finance qualifying bills.
 Through the Amortized Loan product, Settle will pay your vendor upfront, and you’ll repay Settle the financed amount in 30-180 days plus a financing fee.

-The Amortized Loan differs from our traditional Extended Payment Term (EPT) product in that you will make monthly installment payments, comprised of principal and interest.
+The Amortized Loan differs from the bullet repayment structure in that you will make monthly installment payments, comprised of principal and interest.

 Since Settle pays the vendor on your behalf when you apply an amortized loan, the liability shifts from your vendor to Settle.
 In order to ensure your connected bookkeeping software stays up to date, we adjust your accounting ledger to reflect this shift in liability.